jmehami1/Line-scan_Frame_Camera_Calibration/README.md

 ## Calibration Images

 When capturing calibration images, the board should be moved and rotated such that there are variations in the set of calibration images.
 Atleast two ArUco markers should be present in the frame camera image to estimate the board pose (see [PnP algorithm](https://en.wikipedia.org/wiki/Perspective-n-Point)) and eight line features should be detected in the line-scan image as shown below.
+The line-scan image may need to be flipped to match the order of the lines on the board *(see [below](#initial-guesses) for further details)*.

 <div style="display:flex;justify-content:center;">
     <img align="center" src="docs/images/aruco_pose_estimation.png" alt="Estimated pose of ArUco board" width="49%"/>